kksvt/obrandomizer/esp/Readme.txt

 =======================================
 Keep in mind that my methods most likely leave a lot to be desired, as it's my first "real" mod.
 I had to learn both the Construction Set and Oblivion's scripting language practically from the scratch, and there are several things that may or may not cause problems:

-1. The mod keeps track of randomized actors and containers by giving them an item called ZZZOBRNFlag.
-Then, during each load, the mod assigns a function through SetEventHandler to OnActivate, which removes the item from them, so that the player does not see it after accessing their inventory.
-I'm not sure if it's compatible with other mods using SetEventHandler on OnActivate.

-2. Race randomization adds duplicate races, with the only distinction being their voice.
+1. Race randomization adds duplicate races, with the only distinction being their voice.
 CopyRace does not preserve the original race's voice, which causes NPCs with unique lines to be unvoiced.
 Therefore I had to manually copy each race and adjust their voice (for example ArgonianBreton has all the characteristics of an Argonian, save the tail, but uses the Breton voice).
 The duplicate races have to be marked as playable after exiting the player creation, otherwise their rumors and generic dialogue will be unvoiced.
 I do not know a way around that.

 ==========================
 OBSE Plugin Source Code